alerecchi/kmm-movie-bookmark/README.md

-# kmm-movie-bookmark
+# KMM Movies
-A sample app in Kotlin Multiplatform
+A very simple app to test the potential of Kotlin Multiplatform and Ktor